-Allstate vs MetroMile
+Allstate vs Metromile

-If you’re considering Allstate and MetroMile for auto insurance, you might be wondering about how they’re different.
+If you’re considering Allstate and Metromile for auto insurance, you might be wondering about how they’re different.

-MetroMile’s claim to fame is pay-as-you-go insurance.
+Metromile’s claim to fame is pay-as-you-go insurance.
 You’ll pay a flat monthly fee plus a certain amount for the number of miles you drive each month.
 Allstate offers a similar insurance plan.
 When you sign up for Allstate’s Milewise policy, you’ll pay a daily rate and a per-mile rate when you drive your car.

 Which insurer is right for you?
 To find the answer, check out our head-to-head comparisons in the tables below.

 |About the provider||Formed in 1912, Liberty Mutual is committed to delivering insurance at a competitive rate.
-Taking pride in operating with immense integrity, the diversified global insurer makes an effort to go above and beyond for its members.||Founded in San Francisco, MetroMile is revolutionizing car insurance for drivers in metropolitan areas.
+Taking pride in operating with immense integrity, the diversified global insurer makes an effort to go above and beyond for its members.||Founded in San Francisco, Metromile is revolutionizing car insurance for drivers in metropolitan areas.
 Low-mileage drivers benefit from the pay-per-mile platform and their app, Pulse, offers a car health monitor and street sweeping alerts so you won’t get ticketed.|

 |Price||Policy costs depend your personal situation.
-Visit Allstate for a quote based on your specific needs.||Policy costs depend your personal situation.
-Visit MetroMile for a quote based on your specific needs.|
+Visit Liberty Mutual for a quote based on your specific needs.||Policy costs depend your personal situation.
+Visit Metromile for a quote based on your specific needs.|

 |States served||All 50 states||7|

 |J.D.
-Power ratings**||3/5 on overall claims satisfaction||N/A|
+Power ratings**||2/5 on overall claims satisfaction||N/A|

 |Driver discounts||View driver discounts||View driver discounts|

-|Vehicle discounts||View vehicle discounts|
+|Vehicle discounts||View vehicle discounts||View vehicle discounts|

 * Based on Better Business Bureau’s company rating